diegopacheco/build-your-own-redis-cpp/README.md

 - We can use the AVL tree to sort timers:
 	- Adding, updating, or removing a timer is O(log N).
 	- Finding the nearest timer (the leftmost node) is O(log N).
 - The minimum node can be cached to make finding the nearest timer O(1).
+- Heap used for arbitrary TTL times, heap is done with array.
+-  Redis offers 2 mechanisms:
+	- Set a maximum memory limit, randomly evict keys when the limit is reached.
+	- Set an expiration time (TTL) on keys, delete expired keys using timers.
+- We will implement TTL (time-to-live), which requires extending the timer code.